kinesivan/rtv/README.md

 # ULX Commands

-This addon has two commands:
+This add-on has two commands:

 - `rtv`
 	- Any user can use this command to request a vote to start